uclaacm/hack.uclaacm.com/posts/fall2019/js-chats-2/index.md

 **non-blocking**, operations.
 The defining characteristic of this class of operations is that they would _not_ wait for data to become available, but variations exist on how data is actually delivered.
-Some, like POSIX’s [`read()`] system call using non-blocking mode, returns an error if the data is not yet available or the data if it is.
+Some, like POSIX’s [`c›read()`] system call using non-blocking mode, returns an error if the data is not yet available or the data if it is.
 Others, like many APIs found in JavaScript, would notify the application when the data becomes available at a future time.

 The main benefit of making operations asynchronous is _enabling concurrency_.
 While the operation is being carried out in the background, because the